gkalian/amuzing-subs-calendar/README.md

 ## Features

-- Monthly calendar with marked subscription dates; click a day to view items
+ - Monthly calendar with highlighted subscription days.
-- Create, edit, and delete subscriptions in a modal dialog
+ - Quick add/edit/delete in a modal dialog with a built-in date picker and autocomplete.
-- Built-in date picker (week starts on Monday)
-- Simple Express API with file-backed storage for persistence
+ - Recurring series: create monthly series, convert a single entry to a series, or delete a full series.
+ - Multi-currency support with symbols and a per-month total summary.

 ## Το-Do

-- Add actual icons instead of dots
+- Probably add actual icons instead of using dots.
-- Extend subscription items with more services
-- Add fancy animations using Motion library.